 Join us September 30th - October 4th in St. Petersburg, Florida as NACOLE and the greater oversight community come together to discuss the continued need to work toward change and the methods by which we can all work to affect real and sustainable reform.
 This year's conference will feature four tracks that contain information that touches on all of the Core Competencies for Civilian Oversight Practitioners:

 - Training for Oversight

 - Correctional Oversight

-In addition to attending these sessions, you will be with hundreds of others in the ever-growing community of civilian oversight practitioner, community members, law enforcement and correctional officials, journalists, elected officials, students and others working for greater accountability, transparency, and trust.
-You will be a part of a learning and networking event that will provide inspiration, ideas, and practical knowledge to overcome the challenges ahead and continue the work.
+In addition to attending sessions like those noted above, attendees will have the opportunity to network with hundreds of others in the ever-growing community of civilian oversight practitioners, community members, law enforcement officials, journalists, elected officials, students and others working for greater accountability, transparency, and trust.
+They will be a part of a learning and networking event that will provide inspiration, ideas, and practical knowledge to overcome challenges and continue the work.

 Please note that all cancellations must be made in writing and emailed to the NACOLE Director of Training and Education at email@example.com.
-Cancellations made before August 18, 2017 will be refunded, minus a $30 processing fee.
-NACOLE will not be able to refund any portion of the registration fee for cancellations made on or after August 18, 2017.
+Cancellations made before August 30, 2018 will be refunded, minus a $50 processing fee.
+NACOLE will not be able to refund any portion of the registration fee for cancellations made on or after August 30, 2018.
 If you need to transfer your registration to another person in your organization rather than cancelling, please contact Cameron McEllhiney at firstname.lastname@example.org for further assistance.